 The modifier here is the “blonde hair”, while the preceding noun it describes is “the doctor”.

 Adverbs can move around in the sentence

 An adverb can modify a verb, adjective, and sometimes other adverbs.
 They are allowed to move around in a sentence.
 That is, it can be anywhere in the sentence but should be near the headword it is modifying.

 For example, “she quickly ran up the slope”, and “She ran quickly up the slope”

 In both sentences, “quickly” modifies the verb, and it could be placed both before and after the headword.

-Limiters are words like nearly, only, just, almost, or hardly.
+Limiters or limiting modifiers are words like nearly, only, just, almost, or hardly.
 These words should be placed in front of their headwords.

 For example, “He exercises almost every day”